 Peg boards are nice for keeping scissors and other sharp objects out of reach, when necessary — without causing you to wonder where they wandered off to.
 Open shelves are great for easy access to labeled bins, especially when little ones covered in paint might have a hard time opening cabinet doors.

 Show off your kids’ biggest crafty achievements in a space meant just for their treasures.
 This could be artwork framed as part of a gallery wall or pieces displayed on floating shelves.

-Are you looking to bring out the "FUN" in the function of your children's spaces?
+Are you looking to bring out the “FUN” in the function of your children’s spaces?
 Do you need help controlling the chaos and the colored pencils?
-Set up a free discovery call to get started!
+Set up a design coffee chat to get started!